fluid-obx/fm-webhooks/README.md

 # FileMaker Webhook Service

-A lightweight Express-based service that receives incoming webhooks and forwards them to FileMaker Server's OData API.
-The full inbound request (including headers, method, path, body and query) is serialized and sent as the script parameter to a FileMaker script.
-The service then relays the script result back to the webhook caller.
+A lightweight Express-based service that receives incoming webhooks and forwards them to FileMaker Server’s OData API.
+The full inbound request, including headers, method, path, body, and query, is stored and sent as a script parameter to a FileMaker script.
+The service then relays the script’s result back to the webhook caller.

 ## Features
 - Accepts arbitrary webhook POST/GET requests